-Prefectures can be divided into a multiple zones, in the light of the actual situations of the shipments of the items.
+Prefectures can be divided into a multiple zones, in the light of the actual situation of the shipments of the items.

-For highly migratory items, such as wild birds and animals and marine fisheries, as a general rule, the cancellation are done on the prefectural basis.
+For highly migratory items, such as Wild birds and animals and Marine fisheries, as a general rule, the cancellation is instructed on the prefectural basis.